 Wild Boar in the Forest of Dean

-Piglets are a lighter ginger-brown, with stripes on their coat for camouflage.
-Affectionally known as ‘humbugs’.
-Wild boar can stand up to 80cm at the shoulder.
-They normally weigh between 60–100kg.
+Piglets are a lighter ginger-brown, with stripes on their coat for camouflage and are affectionally known as ‘humbugs’.
+Wild boar can stand up to 80cm at the shoulder and they normally weigh between 60–100kg.

 How can you spot signs of them?

-The most common is seeing large areas of uprooted and disturbed soil are a tell-tale sign of wild boar presence.
-With powerful neck muscles and a long snout which allow the animals to plough through the ground in search of food.
-They can turn over a large area in a very short space of time.
+Large areas of uprooted and disturbed soil are a common tell-tale sign of wild boar presence.
+With powerful neck muscles and a long snout which allow the animals to plough through the ground in search of food, they can turn over a large area in a very short space of time.

-There are some other tell tail indicators that Wild boar are near or have recently been in the area.
+Here are some other tell-tale indicators that wild boar are near or have recently been in the area:

-Wallows -Wild boar will wallow in mud to control their temperature and rid their hair of parasites.
+- wallows : wild boar will wallow in mud to control their temperature and rid their hair of parasites.
 Look for smooth hollows in wet ground.
-After wallowing, wild boar will rub themselves up against things, look for muddy bases to trees.
+After wallowing, wild boar will rub themselves up against things so keen an eye out for muddy tree bases too.

-Wild boar have relatively poor eyesight, but a keen sense of smell.
-They are more likely to sense or hear movement of people or dogs moving towards them – and react by moving towards the noise to see who or what is approaching.
+Wild boar have relatively poor eyesight but a keen sense of smell.
+They are more likely to sense or hear the movement of people or dogs moving towards them rather than seeing them, and will react by moving towards the noise to see who or what is approaching.
 This can be interpreted as aggressive behaviour.

 What do they eat?

 Boar will eat pretty much anything; they are omnivores and enjoy a wide variety of food.